thomasem/docker-znc/README.md

 $ docker pull tmaddoz/znc:1.0
 ```

-Once, Docker is done pulling the image, just stop your existing service and run the container, it should be very quick.
-We cannot start the container beforehand, if you expect to use the same port.
+Once, Docker is done pulling the image, just stop your existing service and run the container; it should be very quick.
+This will allow us to use the same port as before, without Docker erroring out trying to use a port that's already in-use.

 ```
 $ service znc stop && docker run -d --name znc-server --volumes-from=znc-conf -p 6697:6697 tmaddox/znc:1.0